 VR, also known as computer-simulated reality, makes us feel as if we’ve entered a simulated environment.
 Virtual reality will create an even more personalized shopping experience for your customers.

-Considering the fact that Amazon alone features 200 VR headsets, as well as 450 startups, are defined as VR technology companies on AngelList, VR and AR are a real ecommerce opportunity.
+Because Amazon alone features 200 VR headsets, as well as 450 startups, are defined as VR technology companies on AngelList, VR and AR are a real ecommerce opportunity.
 For example, users can ‘visit’ virtual showrooms and visualise the products in real life.